huangwei-pku/huangwei-pku.github.io/research.md

 ### Pulications & Forthcoming

-[**One-Child Policy, Marriage Distortion and Welfare Loss,**](https://doi.org/10.1162/rest_a_01332) with Yi Zhou and Yinghao Pan, *Review of Economics and Statistics*, Forthcoming.
+[**One-Child Policy, Marriage Distortion and Welfare Loss,**](https://doi.org/10.1162/rest_a_01332) with Yi Zhou and Yinghao Pan, *The Review of Economics and Statistics*, Forthcoming.

 [**Early Childhood Exposure to Health Insurance and Adolescent Outcomes: Evidence from Rural China.**](https://doi.org/10.1016/j.jdeveco.2022.102925) with Hong Liu, *Journal of Development Economics*, 2023, 160: 102925.

-[**Fertility Restrictions and Life Cycle Outcomes: Evidence from the One Child Policy in China.**](https://direct.mit.edu/rest/article-abstract/103/4/694/97774/Fertility-Restrictions-and-Life-Cycle-Outcomes?redirectedFrom=fulltext) with Xiaoyan Lei and Ang Sun, *Review of Economics and Statistics*, 2021; 103 (4): 694–710.
+[**Fertility Restrictions and Life Cycle Outcomes: Evidence from the One Child Policy in China.**](https://direct.mit.edu/rest/article-abstract/103/4/694/97774/Fertility-Restrictions-and-Life-Cycle-Outcomes?redirectedFrom=fulltext) with Xiaoyan Lei and Ang Sun, *The Review of Economics and Statistics*, 2021; 103 (4): 694–710.

 [**The Power of Social Pensions: Evidence from China's New Rural Pension Scheme,**](https://www.aeaweb.org/articles?id=10.1257/app.20170789) with Chuanchuan Zhang, *American Economic Journal: Applied Economics*, 2021; 13 (2): 179-205.